lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-12-14-User_interfaces.md

 Access to other prover features can also be provided through menus.

 The name Proof General emphasises that this interface is intended to work with a variety of proof assistants.
-For quite some years it was the only way to use Isabelle, until jEdit came along.
+For years it was the only way to use Isabelle, until jEdit came along.
 It still supports Coq and has in the past supported a dozen other tools.